 As it contains the most mobile joint in the body, the shoulder is very susceptible to injury.
 Surgical interventions may be required to repair or replace bones, joints, or tendons.
 Techniques used include arthroscopy, total arthroplasty, and shaving down bone in cases of impingement.

 Shoulder pain affects approximately 18 million Americans a year, most of which are a result of rotator cuff tears.
 Tears can occur from a mix of trauma, overuse, or age-related degeneration and can be asymptomatic or cause severe pain and decreased mobility.
-Smoking, hypercholesterolemia, and family history have been shown to predispose to tears.
+Research has shown that smoking, hypercholesterolemia, and family history all predispose to tears.
 Even with small full-thickness tears, conservative, non-surgical treatment is the first line and may be effective.
 When it is not, or with larger full-thickness tears, surgical repair is a reliable fix.
-Rotator cuff tendinitis/impingement presents with pain during overhead activities and results from the tendon of the supraspinatus muscle being pinched down by the acromion in most cases, which can cause inflammation around the tendon and in the fluid-filled bursae surrounding it.
+Rotator cuff tendonitis/impingement presents with pain during overhead activities and results from the tendon of the supraspinatus muscle being pinched down by the acromion in most cases, which can cause inflammation around the tendon and in the fluid-filled bursae surrounding it.

 Adhesive capsulitis

-Adhesive capsulitis occurs in 2 to 5% of the population, with most patients being over the age of 55.
+Adhesive capsulitis also called frozen shoulder, occurs in 2 to 5% of the population, with most patients being females and over the age of 55.
 The thinking is that inflammation in the area of the shoulder capsule causes initial pain as well as capsular fibrosis and adhesions that lead to a decreased range of motion in all planes.
+There is a strong association of adhesive capsulitis with endocrine disorders like diabetes and hypothyroidism.
 Treatment is conservative, with most cases resolving spontaneously.
-Surgical intervention is reserved for refractory cases and involves releasing the frozen capsule.
+Surgical intervention is reserved for refractory cases and involves releasing the fibrotic capsule.